wma1729/algorithms/maths/README.md

     return result;
 ```
 ### Method 4
-Euclid noticed that if a number k that divides both m and n, then it divides their difference.
+Euclid noticed that if a number k divides both m and n, then it divides their difference.
 What this means is:
 > HCF(m, n) == HCF(m - n, n) for m > n.
 ```C++
     while (m != n) {